ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Bhagavad Gita is the first scribed source of `Karmyoga` - first `Smriti`.

-The literal translation of word  `Smriti` is "memory", though the word has a specific meaning when used in context of Vaidik Science.
+The general translation of word  `Smriti` is any  "memory" - good or bad - cherished or the ones that you wish you forget.
+The word, though,  has a specific meaning when used in the context of Vaidik Science ..

 <div style="padding-left:40px;font-size:0.9em;">

 In the beginning there was `Om` - the sacred syllable - smooth vibrations of the underlying divine field.
+It was said to field of knowledge.
 Spoken language originated from this source.
 Humans developed exceptional conversational skills, but everyone had to individually remember the temporal context.
+This was called the realm of information.

 Then we discovered written word!

 Scribes chose the content with utmost care given the labour of writing.
 Ink was hard to make.
-Most scriptures were written on palm leaves with tip of a bird feather.
+Most scriptures were written on palm leaves with a quill.
 Intent to scribe, thus,  must yield full consensus.
 Only precious information made it to the written form - for careful preservation.
 The outcome was equally rewarding.
 Unlike the spoken word , text could move the information in  space and time.
+The hope was broken symmetry between knowledge and information would be restored.

-The word "scripture" points to such pristine information, worthy of writing down.
+The word "scripture" points to such pristine information, worthy of writing down - human expression of knowledge.

 > Written text became the collective memory.
 In Sanskrit, such a collective memory is deemed `Smriti`.
 By virtue of being the collective memory, it is embedded into all of us, even if we are unaware.
 This  deep-seated memory is driver of our intelligence.
 Think of it as the DNA of thought.